reinhart1010/nix/en/common/tlmgr-shell.md

 `restart`

-- Print the version of the current protocoll:
+- Print the version of the current protocol:

 `protocol`